Selected and Translated by Ikram Hawramani

 I aspire to have children, the same way I aspire to write books, so that both of these act as my successors after my death.
 And the seeking of children has nothing to do with the business of the heart which loves seclusion.

 I also seek pleasure through women, although the lack of wealth prevents acquiring it, and if the pleasure is acquired, it reduces motivation [for seeking other worthy things].
 I also seek what is good for my body of food and drink, so that it is used to gentle and indulgent treatment, but the lack of wealth prevents this.

 And in all of these things is the combining of opposites.

 Compare my condition to those whose ultimate goal is the worldly life.
 I do not like that the acquisition of anything of the worldly life should taint my faith in any way, and I do not like that it should affect my knowledge nor my deeds.

 How anxious I am to perform qiyām [to stay up at night for worship before going to bed] and to achieve true fear of God, while also refreshing my knowledge, and busying the mind and heart with writing, and with acquiring food that is fit for the body!

 How sorrowful I become when I miss the opportunity to speak with God in private due to the meeting and informing of people!

 How much the fear of God fades when one has to seek what a family cannot do without!

-Whoever wants to know what indulging the self means, let him look at the life of the Prophet, peace be upon him, for he used to be gentle on himself, he would joke, he would spend time with women, he would kiss and would suck on tongues, he would choose attractive women, he would allow people to chill water for him, he would choose cold water to drink, and he would choose the best of morsels, such as ribs, forelegs and pastries.
+Whoever wants to know what indulging the self [in the lawful way] means, let him look at the life of the Prophet, peace be upon him, for he used to be gentle on himself, he would joke, he would spend time with women, … he would choose attractive women, he would allow people to chill water for him, he would choose cold water to drink, and he would choose the best of morsels, such as ribs, forelegs and pastries.